 “Dr. Lewis energizes, inspires and captivates with such grace – how she leverages captivating visual examples to show how racial justice and democracy have intersected in the US leaves a lasting impression.
 We cannot thank you enough for the impact that you left on us at Harley-Davidson and look forward to working with you again soon!”
 (Harley-Davidson Motor Company)

-Success Story: Dr. Sarah Elizabeth Lewis gave a riveting, personalized keynote at Harley-Davidson to rave reviews
+Success Story: Dr. Sarah Elizabeth Lewis's riveting, thoughtful keynotes receive rave reviews

 Art historian, award-winning author, and Harvard professor SARAH ELIZABETH LEWIS joined Harley-Davidson for their second-annual Month of Inclusion, offering a riveting and personalized keynote speech.
 Planned in recognition of Black History Month, the anticipated event size was intimate, and both the host and Dr. Lewis were moved when over 700 employees joined the virtual gathering.
 As with all her events, Dr. Lewis curated a powerful series of photographs which intertwined with her storytelling as she interacted skillfully with the audience to cultivate an authentic and deeply impactful rapport.
 Focusing on Harley-Davidson’s mission and ethos, she began with an image of the open road, asking: “Who is safe on the road?
 Who is allowed to roam free?”